Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The business tax climate is standard, with no special incentives offered for data center investment or operation.
-Companies should plan for the full 20% VAT on imported hardware and operational expenses, as no specific exemptions are available.
+Tax Advantage For Data Centers: The current tax structure does not offer specific advantages for data center operators.
+Businesses should plan for the standard 20% VAT on imported hardware and operational services.

 Natural Disaster Risk